Honest Xcaret Park Review: Is This Adventure Park Worth It?

 Once you enter the park, you’ll be directed to a line to sign up for the optional activities (at an extra cost).

-This is where you can purchase add-ons and schedule the times for extra activities like Sea Trek, Snuba, Stingray Encounter, Adrenalina Speed Boat, etc.
+This is where you can purchase add-ons and schedule the times for extra activities like Sea Trek, Stingray Encounter, Adrenalina Speed Boat, etc.

 Travelista Tip: If you’re interested in any of the optional activities, sign up for them online in advance.
 The line is extremely long at the park entrance to book the optional activities.